tonyzewang/Canva_Sample/README.md

 ## How It Could Be Used in Marketing
 - Shared digitally on **Instagram Stories**, **Facebook groups**, and **event mailing lists**.
 - Printed and posted on **campus bulletin boards**.
-- Adapted into other formats (e.g., Instagram carousel, event banner) for Laural Home’s marketing campaigns.
+- Adapted into other formats (e.g., Instagram carousel, event banner) for marketing campaigns.

 ## Author
 **Ze Wang**